imohmmed/sports/replit.md

 **Routing**: Wouter for client-side routing, providing a lightweight alternative to React Router.

 **Video Playback**: HLS.js for adaptive streaming of encrypted video URLs, supporting multiple quality levels per channel.
+The video player features play/pause, volume control, fullscreen, and quality selection with smooth transitions.

 **Key Design Decisions**:
 - RTL-first design with Arabic as the primary language